nombrekeff/cli-badges/README.md

 badge.failed('theme', 'red');
 ```

-Options present in the theme will override the passed arguments.
-Missing arguments will have default values.
+Options present in the theme will override options passed.
+Missing options will have default values.

 ### Adding a theme <!-- omit in toc -->